abmmm19888/Incendios-mundiales-frontend/README.md

 - Provide an Interactive Data Visualization Platform
 - Enable Real-Time Data Analysis

-The design, mockups and prototypes made by [Angelina](https://github.com/Angelinabassano).
+The design, mockups and prototypes were made by [Angelina](https://github.com/Angelinabassano).

 ## Technical Competencies 💪🏼
 ***